Haunted House (video game): Release

 Haunted House was released in February 1982.
 The artist for the cover art and manual was Steve Hendricks.
 Hendricks stated that the art used within the game's manual was initially going to be the game's cover art.
 After receiving approval for the design, he was told by a member of Atari's marketing department that the art was going to be rejected due to the location of eyes over the chest of the person.

 Haunted House was re-released in various compilation formats, such as the Atari 80 in One for Windows in 2003 and the Atari Anthology for PlayStation 2 and Xbox in 2004.
 It was also released on portable devices as part of the Atari Greatest Hits release for the Nintendo DS and iOS.
+Haunted House was included as part of the Atari 50 (2022) compilation and as a compilation of ten games included with Atari 2600+ on the 10 Games in 1 game cartridge released on November 17, 2023.

 Reception

 Cashbox reported the game as one of the top selling video games by July 1982.

 Reviews commented on the game's similarity to other titles, graphics and sound, and its difficulty.
 Arnie Katz and Bill Kunkel of Electronic Games found the game similar to Atari's previous game Adventure (1980).
 The reviewers commented that it was "much more atmospheric" than Adventure, and found it to be "one of the most intriguing and novel video game cartridges to appear in some time" calling its audio and visuals excellent, while finding the scoring system a bit difficult to parse.
 Another review from Electronic Games, from the "1983 Software Encyclopedia" issue, gave the game a seven out of ten rating, again finding the audio and visuals as excellent while stating that the game gave the player "the spine-tingling sensation that something spooky is always about to happen".
 Richard A. Edwards of The Space Gamer declared that the game was among the best graphics and sound Atari had produced and could not find any drawbacks to the game.

 Onosoko of The Capital Times wrote that the game's graphics were deemed as "blocky" and unimpressive, but the game itself could be challenging.
 A review in Video Games found that it was hard to get excited by a game predominantly played in darkness, giving it an "interest rating" of five out of ten and a "skill rating" of nine out of ten, stating that "you almost need to take notes to keep track of things in this game [...] there is no single solution to any of the [difficulty levels]".

 How to Win at Video Games found the game difficult and not easy to understand at first, but recommended it to audiences willing to give time to learn the game's mechanics.